tutek1/DTLabs/02_Player/lab02.md

 It would be nice if the player would look in the direction they are moving.
 Let's add this functionality.

 #### Cleanup
 First, we should clean up our code a bit.
 Since the code we have written handles movement, let's create a function called `_movement()` and move all the code there, and call it in `_physics_process()`.
-We can also do the same for the code that we are about to write for player rotation.
+We can also apply the same approach to the code we are about to write for player rotation.

 This should be the resulting code.
 ```GDScript